 I am a Teaching Professor in the Entertainment Technology Center (ETC) at Carnegie Mellon University (CMU).
 I co-teach an introductory course in the Master of Entertainment Technology program integrating educational goals, professional development, and engaging experiences.
 I enjoy collaborating with graduate students on transformational games for education and health, and also teach a number of ETC project-based courses.
 I am affiliated with CMU's Human-Computer Interaction Institute.
 Working with the HCII, I am interested in improving playtesting for game and experience design projects within the ETC, CMU, and beyond.
-I see the value of playcentric design and iterative development informed by playtesting with stakeholders.
-I help run a number of playtesting workshops at CMU, and am also involved in a separate CMU Simon Initiative grant exploring design critique skills on teams pushing boundaries for creativity and innovation.
+I see the value of playcentric design and iterative development informed by playtesting with stakeholders, and run playtesting workshops at CMU, launched through an early CMU Simon Initiative grant.

 I joined Carnegie Mellon in 1987, conducting numerous multimedia information processing and interface research efforts.
 I received my PhD from Georgia Tech in 1991 with a thesis examining dynamically generated digital video interfaces in a game teaching about code inspections.
 I joined the ETC Faculty in 2008, where I broadened my research from multimedia for information search and retrieval, to multimedia for information engagement.